-- (iii) The Licensees are required to remit 2% of casino revenues generated from non-junket operation tables to a foundation devoted to the restoration of Philippine cultural heritage, as selected by the Licensees and approved by PAGCOR. - (iv) PAGCOR may collect a 5% fee on non-gaming revenue received from food and beverage, retail and entertainment outlets.
-All revenues for hotel operations should not be subject to the 5% fee except for rental income received from retail concessionaires. - (v) Grounds for revocation of the Regular License, among others, are as follows: (a) failure to comply with any material provisions in this license; (b) failure to remit license fees within 30 days from receipt of notice of default; (c) has become bankrupt or insolvent; and (d) if the debt-to-equity ratio is more than 70:30.
+- (ii) License fees must be remitted on a monthly basis, in lieu of all taxes with reference to the income component of the gross gaming revenues: (a) 15% high roller tables; (b) 25% non-high roller tables; (c) 25% slot machines and electronic gaming machines; and (d) 15% junket operations.
+The license fees are inclusive of the 5% franchise tax under the PAGCOR Charter.
+In October 2021, certain terms under the Regular License were amended to include the monthly minimum guarantee fee of ₱300 on certain games under the 25% non-high roller tables with effective on March 15, 2022. - (iii) The Licensees are required to remit 2% of casino revenues generated from non-junket operation tables to a foundation devoted to the restoration of Philippine cultural heritage, as selected by the Licensees and approved by PAGCOR. - (iv) PAGCOR may collect a 5% fee on non-gaming revenue received from food and beverage, retail and entertainment outlets.
+All revenues from hotel operations should not be subject to the 5% fee except for rental income received from retail concessionaires. - (v) Grounds for revocation of the Regular License, among others, are as follows: (a) failure to comply with any material provisions in this license; (b) failure to remit license fees within 30 days from receipt of notice of default; (c) the holder has become bankrupt or insolvent; and (d) if the debt-to-equity ratio is more than 70:30.

-As of December 31, 2020 and 2019, MPHIL Holdings Group, as one of the Licensee parties, has complied with the required debt-to-equity ratio under the definition as agreed with PAGCOR.
-For further details refer to Note 24 under capital risk management.
+As of December 31, 2021 and 2020, MPHIL Holdings Group, as one of the Licensee parties, has complied with the required debt-to-equity ratio under the definition as agreed with PAGCOR.
+For further details refer to Note 25 under capital risk management.